osu-mist/express-api-skeleton/README.md

     $ openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out server.crt
     ```

 3. Document API design in [swagger.yaml](./swagger.yaml).
-Please keep in mind that swagger documentation is mainly for client's view.
-If there is any difference between client should expect and our server should provide, directly implement the feature in the API.
+Please keep in mind that swagger documentation is mainly for the client's view.
+Directly implement the feature in the API if there is any difference between what the client should expect and what our server should provide.
 4. Copy [config/default-example.yaml](config/default-example.yaml) to `config/default.yaml`.
 Modify as necessary, being careful to avoid committing sensitive data.
 If you want to configure application through [custom environment variables](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables), copy [config/custom-environment-variables-example.yaml](config/custom-environment-variables-example.yaml) as `config/custom-environment-variables.yaml` and map the environment variable names into your configuration structure.

     **Environment variables**: Sensitive data and data that changes per environment have been moved into environment variables.
 Below is a list of the variables along with a definition: